thinkcache/aniket.io/content/post/14_wpscary_haloween.md

 ![Halloween](/images/MSBA/14/23000099_10155603311040937_6677006345729279009_o.jpg)

-I and my roommates headed to Mill Avenue( The most happening place in Tempe).
+Me and my roommates headed to Mill Avenue( The most happening place in Tempe).
 The streets were crowded, with ghosts and demons and whatnot.
 Scary jokers and clowns everywhere.

 ![Halloween](/images/MSBA/14/IMG_20171031_225511.jpg)
 ![Halloween](/images/MSBA/14/IMG_20171031_230101_01.jpg)